All Episodes

 I agree with you there.

-Because my unconscious mind has to find your target.
+But the rest is not because my unconscious mind has to find your target.

-That's not telepathy, because you don't know where the target is yourself.
+That's not telepathy because you don't know where the target is yourself.

 Well, only a professional remote viewer can get away with doing that because professionals are not stymied by the problem of having preconceived notions about a target.